fsoubelet/toychain/docs/Getting_Started.md

     Don't know what a **virtual environment** is or how to set it up?
 Here is a good [primer on virtual environments][virtual_env_primer]{target=_blank} by RealPython.

-??? note "How about a development environment?"
+??? question "How about a development environment?"

     Sure thing.
 This repository uses [Poetry]{target=_blank} as a packaging and build tool.
 To set yourself up, get a local copy through VCS and run: